Sparkle & Shine: How to Clean an Engagement Ring

 - Optional: You can use a jewelry polishing cloth to give your diamond ring a final shine.

 It's important to note that if your diamond ring has any delicate settings or if it's an antique, it's best to have it cleaned by a professional jeweler to avoid causing any damage.
-Faithful Platform customers are always welcome to stop by our office for complimentary cleanings or request our free ring cleaning kit be mailed to them for easy at-home care.
+Faithful Platform customers are always welcome to stop by our office for complimentary cleanings or request our advice on a ring cleaning kit that can be mailed to them for easy at-home care.

 The cleaning process described above is generally safe for many types of gemstones, but there are some exceptions.
 Here are a few guidelines to follow: